List of Shameless (American TV series) characters: Ingrid Jones

-Mikey O´Shea
+Mikey O'Shea

-Mikey O´Shea (Luis Guzmán) appears in the Hobo Loco Contest.
+Mikey O'Shea (Luis Guzmán) is a contestant that competed in the Hobo Loco Contest organized by the Bachman Alcohol company to promote their energy drink in episode 9 of season 9.
 At first he proposes to Frank that they help each other, but when Frank refuses, he plays dirty.
-They both plea for money by pretending to be homosexual war veterans, going as far as kissing each other.
-Both Frank and he become finalists but neither of them win.
+They both plead for money by pretending to be homosexual war veterans, going as far as kissing each other.
+Both Frank and he become finalists but neither of them win and in episode 4 season 10, reveals that he has kidney cancer and deliberately gets himself arrested to receive medical care.

 Kelly Keefe

-Kelly Keefe (Jess Gabor) appears in season 9 and is Sergeant Major Keefe's daughter.
+Kelly Keefe (Jess Gabor) appears in season 9 and 10 and is Sergeant Major Keefe's daughter.
 She meets Carl at a cocktail party of West Point aspirants and ends up in a relationship with him.
 Debbie and Kelly's close relationship makes Carl suspect that she is a lesbian.
 When Carl threatens to leave for military school, Kelly returns to him and forces him to pursue his dream.
 While away at camp, Kelly is sleeping with another boy and contracts an STD.
 She returns to find Carl interested in another girl, and the two decide to break up.